Skip to content

 The Colosseum is one of the 7 Wonders of the World

-Visiting the Colosseum should be at the top your list of things to do when in Rome.
-Admire the exterior of the world’s largest amphitheatre that was built during the Roman Empire.
+Visiting the Colosseum should be at the top of your list of things to do when in Rome.
+Admire the exterior of the world’s largest theatre, built during the Roman Empire.
 Stepping inside the Colosseum feels like you are stepping into a Gladiator movie.
-With the Colosseum still in such good condition it doesn’t take too much imagination to picture all the brutal gladiator fights that went on in one of Rome’s top tourist attractions.
+With the Colosseum still in such good condition, it doesn’t take too much imagination to picture all the brutal gladiator fights in one of Rome’s top tourist attractions.

-From the city centre of Rome you can get the Metro straight to Colosseo.
-Step outside of the metro station and the Colosseum is the first thing you see.
-The Colosseum is not to to be missed on your visit to Rome.
+You can take the Metro straight to the Colosseum from the city centre of Rome.
+Step outside the metro station; the Colosseum is the first thing you see.
+The Colosseum is not to be missed on your visit to Rome.

 2. Piazza Navona